The Small Firm for Big Cases

 Philadelphia Erb’s Palsy Attorney

 Complications during the birth and delivery process can result in injuries with lifelong effects.
 Although these complications and the resulting injuries can arise spontaneously, sometimes they are due to doctor’s errors.
 If your child is suffering from Erb’s palsy because of the carelessness of your doctor or healthcare provider, they may be entitled to financial compensation.
-The Philadelphia Erb’s palsy lawyers at Youman & Caputo can help you understand your child’s rights and pursue any compensation that may be due to them.
+The Philadelphia Erb’s palsy lawyers at Youman & Caputo can help you understand your child’s rights and pursue compensation for their injuries.

 Common Causes of Erb’s Palsy

 Erb’s palsy can develop before the baby is born due to the position of the baby in the uterus during pregnancy and at the onset of labor.
-Also, handling of a baby during a difficult labor can also stretch out or tear the brachial plexus nerves and result in Erb’s palsy.
+One of the most common causes is a condition known as shoulder dystocia, when a baby’s shoulder gets stuck behind the mother’s pubic bone during childbirth.
+The handling of a baby during a difficult labor can also stretch out or tear the brachial plexus nerves and result in Erb’s palsy.

 There are some conditions that increase the risk of Erb’s palsy such as: